Most people believe the harder they work out, the more fat they burn. Most people are wrong.

 - Park at the back of the parking lot and walk to the entrance

-- Walk the dog instead of simply tossing him a ball
+- Walk the dog instead of simply tossing a ball

 - Ditch your car and walk or ride your bike to lunch instead of driving

-Long, slow distance runs will keep you in the fat-burning zone for your entire workout.
+Long, slow, distance runs keep you in the fat-burning zone for your entire workout.
 A few things to keep in mind:

 - Slow is the key word here.
-Keep your pace moderate enough to remain in your target heart-rate zone (60% to 70% of your max heart rate)
+Keep your pace moderate enough to remain in your target heart-rate zone (60–70% of your max heart rate)

-- Aim to complete a long, slow distance run 3 to 5 times per week.
+- Aim to complete a long, slow distance run 3–5 times per week.

-- Don’t increase your weekly total mileage by more 10% each week.
-You run the risk of an over-use injury when packing on too many miles.
+- Don’t increase your weekly total mileage by more than 10% each week to help avoid the risk of an overuse injury

 FOR GYM LOVERS

-- Do this workout 3 to 5 times per week, and mix in different types of cardio exercises to keep things interesting!
+- Do this workout 3–5 times per week, and mix in different types of cardio exercises to keep things interesting.